Croatia national football team: Štimac, Kovač and Čačić period (2012–2017)

-Succeeding Bilić, former player Igor Štimac was appointed manager while Davor Šuker assumed the presidency of the Croatian Football Federation in 2012 after the death of Vlatko Marković.
+Succeeding Bilić, former player Igor Štimac was appointed manager.
+At the same time, Davor Šuker assumed the presidency of the Croatian Football Federation in 2012 after the death of Vlatko Marković.
 A year in, Štimac was replaced by former captain Niko Kovač.
 Kovač led the team to a 2–0 aggregate victory over Iceland in the qualifying playoffs for the 2014 World Cup with both goals coming in the home leg in Zagreb.
-In the group stage, Croatia opened their campaign with a 3–1 loss to Brazil.
+In the group stage, Croatia opened their campaign with a 3–1 loss to hosts Brazil.
 The match garnered media attention for controversial refereeing from Yuichi Nishimura which was scrutinized for a number of decisions.
-In their second match, Croatia won 4–0 against Cameroon then lost 3–1 to Mexico, finishing third in the group and not advancing to the knockout stage.
+In their second match, Croatia won 4–0 against Cameroon then lost 3–1 to Mexico, finishing third in the group and missing the knockout stage.

 During the qualifying campaign of Euro 2016, Croatia drew with Azerbaijan and lost to Norway, leading to Kovač's replacement with Ante Čačić.
 The team broke their record for most goals scored in a match with a friendly 10–0 win over San Marino in June 2016.
 They topped the group stage of that year's Euros, advancing with defending champions Spain.
 Croatia prevailed over Turkey 1–0 with a long-range volley goal from Luka Modrić, before drawing 2–2 draw against the Czech Republic.
-In the latter match, Croatia took the lead with goals from Ivan Perišić and Ivan Rakitić, while opposing Czech striker Milan Škoda and a last-minute penalty from Tomáš Necid drew the match.
+In the latter match, Croatia led with goals from Ivan Perišić and Ivan Rakitić, while opposing Czech striker Milan Škoda and a last-minute penalty from Tomáš Necid drew the match.
 There was severe crowd trouble and on-field flares in the game's last minutes with a steward injured by a stray firework.
-Croatia then overtook Spain 2–1, confirming the Spaniards' first defeat at a Euro finals match since 2004.
+Croatia then defeated Spain 2–1, confirming the Spaniards' first defeat at a Euro finals match since 2004.
 The Croatians were tipped as one of the tournament favourites as they entered the knockout stage with Portugal.
 The Portuguese prevailed 1–0 with Ricardo Quaresma's winning goal in the 117th minute after Perišić hit the post with a header in the previous attack.
-It was an "abysmal...turgid affair" between the two sides, according to BBC Sport.
 Following the campaign, Darijo Srna announced his retirement and the succession of Modrić as team captain in August 2016.